 Since I've referred to the excesses of wokeness, it makes sense to end this post on an anti-woke note, by briefly defending the terrible left-wing heresy called "class reductionism."
 (Cue the hisses, boos, and outraged shrieks.)
 What an atrocious heresy, which has had such ignominious exponents as....Karl Marx and Friedrich Engels, for starters.
 Marxism, after all, is pretty much all about so-called class reductionism—class struggle, class solidarity, the principle of class conflict as being the most important factor in explaining social dynamics.
 It's a mystery to me how self-styled Marxists can inveigh against class reductionism—whatever that term means—but, again, stupidity pervades the left.

 First of all, "class reductionists" like Adolph Reed are perfectly aware that issues of race, gender, sexuality, and so on are important and to some degree independent of class.
 They can't be wholly solved through an exclusively class-based politics.
 So all the rabid denouncers of class reductionism are, almost entirely, tilting at windmills.
 It's a classic straw-man fallacy.
 But there is indeed a disagreement between the camps: genuine Marxists are convinced that class solidarity offers the greatest hope and the largest social base for emancipatory and expansive social change, whereas their woke, postmodernist (identity-politics-obsessed) critics prefer, in effect, a fractured left in which each little group pursues its own agenda—Black people, immigrants, feminists, the LGBTQ community, etc.—perhaps trying to form alliances when they can.
 Such a politics can certainly produce gains for each group, but meanwhile, the society-wide problems of working conditions, income distribution, housing, health care, education, unemployment, livable cities, environmental destruction, imperialism, militarism, and nonexistent democracy—problems that affect huge proportions of people in these groups—remain largely unaddressed.
-Instead we get, say, campaigns around police brutality that have almost no success at eliminating police brutality—which, after all, is a rather minor issue compared to the ones I just listed.
+Instead we get, say, campaigns around police brutality that have almost no success at eliminating police brutality—which, after all, is a somewhat minor issue (however horrendous it is) compared to the ones I just listed.
 All those problems have to be addressed through a class politics, an alliance of people of all colors in the (immense) working class against a predatory elite.
 When you build such a movement of overwhelming numbers, you have much more success at addressing fundamental issues than a fragmented race-based or gender-based or sexuality-based politics can have.